 In late 2019 Trott contacted all Heads of Departments and major institutions to put forward the idea that Australia might host the IAU GA in the future.
 Trott convened a meeting of the Heads of Department in the cities that would be large enough to host the event: Brisbane; Sydney; Melbourne; and Perth.
 They were asked to caucus amongst themselves prior to the meeting.
-There was consensus among the group, and a general feeling that Australia should host the GA in future.
-Given the timeline for SKA, it was felt that a bid for a 2030 Perth-based bid would be well supported nationally.
+There was consensus among the group, and a general feeling that Australia should once again bid to host the GA (having previously hosted in Sydney in 1973 and 2003).
+Given the timeline for SKA and the long timeline for preparing a bid and then hosting the meeting, it was felt that a bid for a 2030 Perth-based bid would be well supported nationally.
 2030 ties in with full science operations for the SKA and we hope to have full membership of ESO pending funding and the mid-term review.
 The Western Australian contingent will continue to monitor this over the next couple of years so that we are well-prepared for a 2030 bid.
 There was also discussion on what a GA in 2030 would look like.
-Information provided on the IAU website is still very traditional in its approach to hosting large events and the current astronomy community is now further ahead such as remote meetings; and exploring sustainable solutions.
+Information provided on the IAU website is still very traditional in its approach to hosting large events and the current astronomy community is now further ahead in aspects such as remote meetings and exploring sustainable solutions.